-Our common stock is listed on the NASDAQ Global Market under the symbol "CLDX."
-The last reported sale price of our common stock on the NASDAQ Global Market on January 5, 2011 was \$4.18 per share.
+We are offering shares of our common stock.
+Our common stock is listed on the Nasdaq Global Market under the symbol "CLDX."
+On May , 2011, the last reported sale price of our common stock on the Nasdaq Global Market was \$ per share.